Mileena28/Mileena28.github.io/_posts/2025-06-22-when-everything-you-knew-was-a-lie.md

 In high-control religions, the architecture of silence is carefully built.
 Children learn which truths are speakable and which must be swallowed.
 Victims discover that their pain matters less than the congregation's reputation.
 Those who finally speak face exile as their reward for honesty.

-This person's journey—from childhood in "the truth" to searching for truth among the stars—maps the territory so many of us travel after religious trauma.
+This person's journey, from childhood in "the truth" to searching for truth among the stars, maps the territory so many of us travel after religious trauma.
 When the foundation cracks, when everything you believed becomes suspect, sometimes you have to be willing to look everywhere for what's real.
 Even if that search takes you places others can't follow.

 ---